The NFL Will Not Change Its National Anthem Kneeling Policy

-In keeping with its current policy, the NFL will not penalise players who choose to sit or kneel during the National Anthem, Reuters reports.
+In keeping with its current policy, the NFL will not penalize players who choose to sit or kneel during the National Anthem, Reuters reports.

 During their autumn meeting on Tuesday, NFL officials told players they were committed to helping them with their political activism.
 Over the past month, an increasing number of players have chosen to "Take A Knee" during the anthem to protest racial inequality and police brutality.